manning-lab/topmed-t2d-glycemia-public/workflows/epacts/README.md

 # Running EPACTS in DNAnexus with the *Swiss Army Knife* app

 Here is a quick tuturial on running EPACTS in DNAnexus.
 We use custom shell scripts, called from the *Swiss Army Knife* command line to run EPACTS commands (just like you would locally) together with a docker image containing all of the EPACTS code.
+This is entirely based on the examples provided with the [EPACTS documentation](https://genome.sph.umich.edu/wiki/EPACTS#Getting_Started_With_Examples).

 ## Getting Started